myyat/hotel-booking-system-ba/docs/user-stories.md

  ### User Story-4: Manage Bookings
 As a hotel owner,
-I want to manage bookings
+I want to manage bookings,
 so that I can view, track and handle customer researvations efficiently.

 **Acceptance Criteria**